Last updated

 The Threat Intelligence Lifecycle

-The first thing for the team is to lay out the main goals and tasks based on what the organization wants.
+The team's first task is to lay out the main goals and tasks based on the organization's goals.
 The better the plan, the better the team will be at tracking key performance indicators (KPI) and indicators of compromise (IOC).

 As per the plan, the team collects raw data to be used to satisfy the objectives.

-Some of the activities involved in processing the raw data to a usable form include decrypting files, organizing it into spreadsheets, processing it into graphs, and evaluating whether it is relevant and credible or not.
+Some of the activities involved in processing the raw data into usable form include decrypting files, organizing it into spreadsheets, processing it into graphs, and evaluating whether it is relevant and credible.

 Using the actionable information from the analysis, logical conclusions are derived.
 The team answers all the questions asked during the planning stage by recommending the appropriate course of action.